TosyanSergeevich/chat_gpt_client/README.md

    - Copy `config/config.yaml.example` to `config/config.yaml`
    - Fill in your Telegram bot token and OpenAI API key
    - Add allowed user IDs if you want to restrict access
+   - Add your Google API key and Custom Search Engine ID

 4. Build and run the bot:
 ```bash